thepanacealab/covid19_twitter/README.md

 ## Latest Updates:

+05/02/21 Version 60 of the dataset.
+We have reached the 1 billion tweets milestone.
+Daily data has been added for 5/01, 4/30, and 4/29.

 04/29/21 Daily data (under the /dailies/ folder) has been added for 4/28 and 4/27, note that some tweets will bleed into the following day due to different timezones captured.

 04/27/21 Daily data (under the /dailies/ folder) has been added for 4/26 and 4/25, note that some tweets will bleed into the following day due to different timezones captured.